getgrav/grav-learn/pages/10.cookbook/01.general-recipes/docs.md

 ##### Solution:

-This recipe is for 4 images!
+This recipe is for 4 images and a page called slider.md!
 Simply put the images where the .md file is.
 Next, create a new twig template and extend base.html.twig.

 ```
 {% extends 'partials/base.html.twig' %}